adaptris/interlok-docs/docs/pages/ui/ui-salesforce.md

  ![salesforce oauth password grant](../../images/ui-user-guide/salesforce-oauth-password-grant.png)

 You can remember the Salesforce credentials for the current session by keeping the checkbox ticked (Since 3.6.6).
-{% include note.html content="The credentials are stored in the browser session storage and will be cleared on log out or when the browser tab or window is closed." %}
+?> **NOTE** The credentials are stored in the browser session storage and will be cleared on log out or when the browser tab or window is closed.

 The Salesforce Account panel also provide a **Build Config XML** button to generate an adapter service xml to use in the UI Config page.